engelanna/addressing-the-yan-report/assets/markdown/trial_1_the_yan_report.md

 # Trial 1: [The Yan report](https://zenodo.org/record/4028830#.X1_bxGhKg2y)

-In September 2020, the above claimed to **be** scientific evidence for SARS-CoV-2 being an engineered bioweapon :fearful: Zenodo granting it a Digital Object Identifier (DOI) made the report appear credible, despite the lack of peer review.
+In September 2020, the above claimed to **be** scientific evidence for SARS-CoV-2 being an engineered bioweapon :fearful: Zenodo granting it a Digital Object Identifier (DOI) made the report appear credible, despite a lack of peer review.

 <br>The Johns Hopkins University [made up for that lack](https://www.centerforhealthsecurity.org/our-work/pubs_archive/pubs-pdfs/2020/200921-in-response-yan.pdf) the same month, explaining why the report was unconvincing.
 But conspiratorial audiences :raised_eyebrow::raised_eyebrow: value neither authority, nor being pointed to tonnes of reading material (can't blame them for the latter :smile:).